tot-ra/graphql-query-cost/README.md

 ## Complexity vs tokens(network)
 - Complexity argument is multiplied by its own multipliers and every parent mutliplier
 - Tokens are only multiplied by only by parents multipliers.
-- Tokens defines how many **resources** are need to resolve a field.
+- Tokens define how many **resources** are need to resolve a field.
 When it's recursive it is multiplied.

 ## Flat complexity